Have You Been Accused of Careless Driving in Adverse Weather Conditions?

 If the driving falls below a certain standard, it may result in criminal charges for Careless Driving or even Dangerous Driving – depending on how poor the driving could be shown to have been.
 In such circumstances, it would be no defence to say that by driving at 30-mph in a 30-mph zone you were abiding by the legal speed limit.
 By travelling at such a speed, the driver could not be said to have been taking account of the prevailing road conditions.

-Whether your driving is careless because of adverse weather conditions or one person’s opinion, the potential to receive penalty points and potentially a driving ban looks set to increase.
+Whether your driving is careless because of adverse weather conditions or one person’s opinion, there is the potential you could receive penalty points and potentially a driving ban.

 Related Articles